 What Is Endometriosis?

-What then is endometriosis, and how can you can you tell the difference between having normal but painful periods with bad cramping and having endometriosis?
+How can you can you tell the difference between having normal but painful periods with bad cramping and endometriosis?

 Endometriosis a disease or syndrome where tissue from inside of the uterus is found outside of the uterus.
 The uterine lining (endometrium) is sometimes found covering organs in the pelvis and abdominal wall including the bladder, intestines, bowel, fallopian tubes, ovaries or exterior of the uterus.